misc-courses/web-cs105-f24/content/assignments/assignment04.md

 ## Submitting

-Share the project using the instructions from [exercise 1](exercise01).
+You will submit your work through Canvas on the [assignment page](https://middlebury.instructure.com/courses/15553/assignments/289614).

-Visit the [assignment page](https://middlebury.instructure.com/courses/10245/assignments/167955) on Canvas to submit the URL.
+Please see the [submission guidelines](../resources/submissions) for details on how to submit your work.

 ---